scottjzou/tts_data_prep/README.md

       - Default value is set to *22050*

 - Methods:
-  - download():
-    - Downloads video files from YouTube along with their subtitles and saves them as wav files.
-    - Parameters:
-      - *links_txt*:
-        - Path to the '.txt' file that contains the urls for the videos.
-    - Usage of this method is optional.
-If you do not use this method, make sure to place all the audio and subtitle files in 'your_dataset_prep/downloaded' directory.
-    - Then, create a file called 'files.txt' and again place it under 'your_dataset_prep/downloaded'.
-      'files.txt' should follow the following format:
-      ```
-      filename,subtitle,trim_min_begin,trim_min_end
-      audio.wav,subtitle.srt,0,0
-      audio2.wav,subtitle.vtt,5,6
-      ```
-    - Create a '.txt' file that contains a list of YouTube videos that contains speeches.
-    - Example - ```generator.download('links.txt')```
   - split_audios():
     - This method splits all the wav files into smaller chunks according to the duration of the text in the subtitles.
     - Saves transcriptions as '.txt' file for each of the chunks.